 Submission of articles

 Articles are invited from both members and non-members of the Society and should relate directly to the aims of the Society, that is the advancement of education through the publication of original material dealing with discovery and exploration, historical travel, and cultural encounter.
-They must be forwarded to the editor either as email attachments or by post on CD-ROM.
-Any common text format is acceptable, but Rich Text Format (rtf) or MSWord (doc) are preferred.
+They must be forwarded to the editor either as email attachments or by post on memory stick or CD-ROM.
+Any common text format is acceptable, but Rich Text Format (rtf) or MSWord (doc & docx) are preferred.
+It is expected that articles comply closely with the Hakluyt Society style sheet (see below), particularly with regard to footnote citations.
 The editor reserves the right to correct, amend or shorten any article as he sees fit, but will carry out such changes only after consultation with the author.
 Changes of spelling and formatting will be made to conform to the style sheet in use for all Hakluyt Society publications.
+If the article includes images and/or maps, these should be sent separately from the text, together with a separate text file giving their insertion points and captions.

 A house style sheet for prospective authors of articles for the Journal is available by clicking here.